 - Add water until fluid reaches the jar's shoulder.

 - Cover with lid and band and shake until molasses is dissolved.

 - Place in a warm place (80 to 90 degrees Fahrenheit) until a white/gray substance settles on the bottom (1 to 7 days).

 - Use or refrigerate.

 What to Look For

-- If the culturing was successful, the result should be bubbly and possibly a thin white film (not mold).
+- If the culturing was successful, the result should be bubbly and possibly have a thin white film (not mold).